Long Island, NY

 Curriculum Vitae

 Dr. Birk has published multiple articles in peer-reviewed journals, given talks at national and international conferences and has authored multiple case reports and textbook chapters.
-Now Dr. Birk brings his clinical skills, knowledge and years of experience to NSPC while remaining actively involved in academics and research as Adjunct Professor of Mechanical Engineering at Stony Brook University.
+Now Dr. Birk brings his clinical skills, knowledge and years of experience to Long Island while remaining actively involved in academics and research as Adjunct Professor of Mechanical Engineering at Stony Brook University.

 More